EldinZenderink/SimpleIRCLib/README.md

 - Functionality update: Receive Notice message just like PRIVMSG (end user sees the source of the notice, for example: NickServ: bla bla bla)
 - Code update: changed parsing messages a bit.

+1.2.2
+- Fixed issue with downloading filesizes larger than 4Gb.

 ### Usage - Console Application